 Albury had a bakery and petrol station until the 70s.
 Surrey Life has articles on Silent Pool, Albury Park Mansion and Albury.

-Albury Park gardens, terrace, tunnel under Silver Wood and 'Roman Baths' created by John Evelyn around 1665 are described in London's Lost Gardens.
+Albury Park gardens, terrace, Silver Wood tunnel inspired by the Grotto of Posillipo and 'Roman Baths' created by John Evelyn c1665 are described in London's Lost Gardens.

 Both Albury Park and Weston House had ice houses and some watercolours of Albury by John Hassell from about 1800 are here.